 Does a hot tub heat up faster with the cover on?

 This may sound like a repeat, but investing in a good-quality hot tub cover can save you hundreds of dollars.
-You’ll want one that locks into place and hugs the sides and corners of the tub to avoid any heat escaping.
+You’ll want one that locks into place and hugs the sides and corners of the tub to prevent heat from escaping.
 This can keep your tub substantially warmer between uses.

 Hot tub covers can also serve the dual purpose of cleaning your hot tub.
-It seals it shut and prevents dirt, bugs and other debris from getting into the water.
-It will keep it clearer and decrease the need for frequent cleanings.
+They seal it shut and prevent dirt, bugs and other debris from getting into the water.
+This will keep the water clearer and decrease the need for frequent cleanings.

 Keep the temperature steady

-Even if you aren’t using your hot tub very often or have long stretches of no use, it is most efficient to maintain the tub at your preferred bathing temperature.
-The ideal temperature for most people is between 102-104 degrees Fahrenheit.
+Even if you don’t use your hot tub very often or for long periods of time, it is most efficient to maintain it at your preferred bathing temperature.
+The ideal temperature for most people is between 102 and 104 degrees Fahrenheit.

 Keeping your hot tub at that temperature will ensure the best use of energy and money.
 At the very least, you can set the tub to 5 degrees below your preferred bathing temperature, but it isn’t recommended to set it below 90 degrees Fahrenheit.